 A four lane highway, US 278, (William Hilton Parkway) runs the length of Hilton Head, from the bridge to the south end.
 The cross island expressway is a toll road that provides a shortcut from the north end to the south end.
 The $1.25 toll is well worth the 12 traffic lights and four miles it cuts out (you'll save that in gasoline).
 US 278 ends at Sea Pines circle, the same place you will end up if you use the expressway.
 From the circle Pope Avenue takes you to the beach at Coligny circle, and South Forest Beach Drive runs along the ocean from there.

 There is no ''downtown" on Hilton Head.
 Shopping and activities are spread throughout, although more heavily concentrated on the south end of the island.
-Sorry, teens, our only mall is small and not a place where teens ''hang".
+We have no malls, but on the approach to the island on the mainland are two Tanger outlets.

 Weather in Hilton Head is semi-tropical.
 In winter temperatures rarely drop below freezing.
 In the summer it can get quite hot, with July and August highs occasionally reaching 100 degrees.
 On hot summer days, tropical afternoon thundershowers are common, though not long lasting.
 They are usually accompanied by potentially dangerous lightning.
 If you are caught outside get off the beach and stay away from tall trees.
 Visitors are sometimes surprised by the intensity of the sun and have their vacation spoiled by sunburn.
 Please be cautious - it's no fun spending part of your vacation in your room in discomfort.